Most of us just follow the path others have paved before us: parents, teachers, advertisers, politicians, priests.

 - sexiest partner

 and still be unhappy.
 Even happiness itself is not always a worthwhile goal.
-The more you chase it the less you happy you are.
+The more you chase it the less happy you are.

 Who Defines Success?